leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-The order in which operations are computed is something called their \emph{precedence}, and operations that happen first are said to have \emph{higher precedence}.
-Because of the order in which they are read, function definitions are said to be \emph{right-associative} and function calls are said to be \emph{left-associative}.
+The order in which operations are computed is something called their _precedence_, and operations that happen first are said to have _higher precedence_.
+Because of the order in which they are read, function definitions are said to be _right-associative_ and function calls are said to be _left-associative_.

 </fieldset>